nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Example: <br>

+`detail 2`

 * During start up, the details panel could be empty

 ![BeforeDetail](images/DemoBeforeDetailCommand.png)

-* `detail 2` displays the details of the 2nd student in the List.
+* After the `detail`command is entered, the details of the 2nd student in the List are displayed.

 ![AfterDetail](images/DemoAfterDetailCommand.png)